Welcome to Strength In Numbers!

 • Enhanced forecasts and polling averages, including crosstab-level averages and election forecast data at the state and local levels.
 I may make presidential forecasts and toplines free, while paywalling Senate and House forecast details, for example.

 • Opportunities to engage directly with me and a community of informed readers who value thoughtful, evidence-based political analysis.
-Readers participate in an active chat here on Substack, where anyone can start any discussion with other readers, and I plan to engage with you personally in other ways too — likely with Q&A/mailbag posts (which have been popular before), reader polls, and posts by guest authors (hopefully some of them by some of you!).
-I plan to host more live chats on Substack, and if size permits, paywall comments for paying subscribers.
+Readers participate in an active chat here on Substack, where paying subscribers can start any discussion with other readers.
+I plan to engage with subscribers personally in other ways too — likely with Q&A/mailbag posts.

 Timing

-The plan is that subscribers will receive emails from me 1-3x a week on average, depending on the news and your subscription level: On Monday, I will publish a short subscriber-only “take” to add context to any news that happened over the weekend, when needed.
-Tuesday morning, all subscribers will receive a data-driven analysis around the length of a typical newspaper column; During election season, Wednesday mornings (sometimes late Tuesday night) are reserved for coverage of the previous day’s contests, which I paywall halfway through the piece for premium subscribers; Thursday is reserved for me code, complete other heads-down analysis work, and tend to business needs; and on Friday, all readers get a visual look at topical news or discourse, called Chart of the Week.
+The plan is that subscribers will receive emails from me 1-3x a week on average, depending on the news and your subscription level: On Monday, I may publish a short subscriber-only “take” to add context to any news that happened over the weekend, when needed; Tuesday morning, all paying subscribers will receive a data-driven analysis around the length of a typical newspaper column; During election season, Wednesday mornings (sometimes late Tuesday night) are reserved for coverage of the previous day’s contests, which I paywall halfway through the piece for premium subscribers; Thursday is reserved for me to code, complete other heads-down analysis work, and tend to business needs; and on Friday, all readers get a visual look at topical news or discourse, which I call our Chart of the Week.

 Price and pay transparency

-To start, I’ve set the price of a Strength In Numbers subscription at $9/month USD, or $7.50 per month if you pre-pay for 12 months.
+To start, I’ve set the price of a Strength In Numbers subscription at $9 a month USD, or $7.50 a month if you opt for the annual membership.
 I think this is a reasonable starting price, and it has done well in testing and comparison shopping.
 Generally, it is cheaper than competitor data-driven sites (some political intelligence websites are $350 a year!) while reflecting (1) the added value that my data science skills bring to political coverage, (2) the frequency and quality of content available here, and (3) the access subscribers get to a community of like-minded data/election nerds, including other Strength In Numbers employees.

-You can also choose to pay more and become a “founding member” of the site, which gives me a strong runway for growing content strategy (and ingratiates me to you personally).
-If SIN gets enough founding members (probably around 100), I should be able to pay freelance rates to members of the online elections analysis community to contribute their own analysis to the site.
+Substack also offers a higher subscription tier called a “founding membership” intended to provide extra perks to super-fans.
+I use this tier to support the bigger costs at Strength In Numbers, including for goods and services such as original polling data and computational infrastructure for automating trackers.
+Founding members also get a special Q&A space for streamlined access to my inbox — as well as my gratitude for supporting the public mission of this publication.
+If SIN gets enough founding members (probably around 100), I should be able to pay freelance rates to members of the elections analysis community to contribute their own analysis to the site.
 That would be a first step to fulfilling my ultimate aspiration for Strength In Numbers, which is to become a (monetized and profitable) replacement for all the political work we did at 538.

-Apart from the founding members, I’m optimistic hoping to convert about 6% of the audience to paying subscribers, which Substack tells me is above average across all their newsletters.
-Because political writing is so seasonal, I expect this number will unfortunately be a little lower, closer to 4-5%.
+Apart from the founding members, I’m optimistically hoping to convert about 6% of the audience to paying subscribers, which Substack tells me is above average across all their newsletters.
+Because political writing is so seasonal, I expect this number will unfortunately be a little lower, closer to 4%.
 I invite you to prove me wrong!

 Join a community for data-driven journalism